 The top 10 garden centres in Toronto

 Garden centres in Toronto are a gardener's best friend.
 Every great urban gardener will tell you that sourcing your plants and gardening supplies from a quality garden centre is key to your planting success.
 So what makes a good garden centre?
 A few key ingredients are imperative; a large selection of plants and/or other gardening essentials, helpful and knowledgeable staff, and a well-organized store, so even novice gardeners can find what they're looking for.
-With these criteria in mind, I scored the city in search of the best spots to get your garden on.

 East End Garden Centre